psycopg/psycopg/docs/advanced/adapt.rst

 required dumpers and loaders and dispatching the values to convert to the right instance.

-- The `!Trasformer` copies the adapters configuration from the `!Cursor`, thus inheriting all the changes made to the global configuration, the current `!Connection`, the `!Cursor`.
+- The `!Transformer` copies the adapters configuration from the `!Cursor`, thus inheriting all the changes made to the global configuration, the current `!Connection`, the `!Cursor`.